Ulmus laevis: Description

+Typical rootstock of a Ulmus laevis (European white elm.)

 Pests and diseases

 Like other European elms, natural populations of the European white elm have little innate resistance to Dutch elm disease.
 In a study in France, losses to DED amounted to 28% over a 10 year period.
 However, research by Irstea has isolated clones able to survive injection with the causal fungus, initially losing < 70% of their foliage, but regenerating strongly the following year.

 The tree is not favoured by the vector bark beetles, which colonize it only when there are no other elm alternatives available, an uncommon situation in western Europe.
 Indeed, in a study of elm in Flanders, not one example of U. laevis was found to be afflicted by Dutch elm disease.
 Research in Spain has indicated that it is the presence of an antifeedant triterpene, alnulin, at a concentration of 200 μg/g {dried bark} which renders the tree unattractive to the beetles.
 Ergo: the tree's decline in western Europe has been chiefly owing to woodland clearance in river valleys, and river management systems eliminating flooding, not disease.
 However, in 2020, it was noted by the Dutch forestry commission that many laevis, but only in Zeeland, were succumbing to Dutch elm disease for reasons unclear.

 It was noted by Jouin at Metz, and a century later by Mittempergher and Santini in Italy, that U. laevis had a very low susceptibility to the elm leaf beetle Xanthogaleruca luteola.
 Research in Germany has established that the tree is also eschewed by the Zig Zag sawfly Aproceros leucopoda.

 Elwes observed that trees planted at Ugbrooke in Devon were infested with Cacopsylla ulmi, which he had never found on any other elm in Britain, an affliction confirmed many years later by Richens, who discovered the specimens of U. laevis grown at Kew were the only elms in the Gardens afflicted by the louse, and the aphid Tinocallis platani.

 The species has a slight to moderate susceptibility to elm yellows.